Xavierklop/FriendlyChat/README.md

 # FriendlyChat
 A chat app use firebase that allows users to chat with friends in real-time and send texts and photo messages.
-Users can login with regilar email or with Google account.
+Users can log in with regular email or with Google account.
 ## Prerequisites
 Xcode 10.2+